What Is A Writ Of Bodily Attachment & How Does It Work?

 If you’re dealing with court cases, it’s likely you already have an attorney.
 If you don’t, then you will need to get one, or you may ask for one to be appointed for you by the court.
 Aside from the court, this is the first person to contact when you have a writ of bodily attachment.
 However, many people don’t realize they’re under a writ of bodily attachment until the court sends Marshalls to find them, especially if they forgot a court date or didn’t know about it in the first place.
 In this case, you’ll want to call your lawyer as soon as possible.

-A writ does not mean you're going to jail, but you do have to show up at court.
-It's not worth avoiding it when the alternatives could be much worse.
-No matter what you're going through, dealing with a writ can be extremely stressful.
-A counselor can help youfigure out a step-by-step plan for dealing with the situation while helping you protect your mental health along the way.
-Reach out for help today.
+A writ of bodily attachment does not mean you’re going to jail, but you do have to show up at court.
+It’s not worth avoiding it when the alternatives to attachment could be much worse.

 Previous ArticleReactive Attachment Disorder: Causes, Symptoms, And Treatment